-Although we only started to really embrace smart homes in 2017, 2018 is shaping up to be the year we take the tech in our homes to the next level.
+Although we only started to really embrace smart homes over the past 18 or so months, 2019 is shaping up to be the year we take the tech in our homes to the next level.

-With the arrival of Alexa in Australia earlier this year, things have begun to sky rocket, in fact, smart home penetration in Australia now sits at around 19.1% in 2018 and is expected to hit 27.6% by 2022, proving how the possibilities of home automation widely appeals to Aussies.
+With the arrival of Alexa in Australia last year, things have begun to sky rocket, in fact, smart home penetration in Australia now sits at around 19.1% in 2018 and is expected to hit 27.6% by 2022, proving how the possibilities of home automation widely appeals to Aussies.

 At first glance, home automation can sound like a pretty farfetched concept, however the development of tech (specifically over the past 2-3 years) has meant automation is now extremely accessible to the majority of households (all you really need is a high-speed internet connection).

 With this said, navigating and understanding which products to initially buy, can rightfully cause a few headaches due to the large number of smart devices and gadgets in the market